tfitoussi/CECsi/README.md

 ### Before launching any simulations (with or without virtualenv)

-7. `Create needed directories
+7. Create needed directories

    make initiate

+Congratulations!
+CECsi is now ready to use.

 ## Using CECsi code

 Some example on how-to use CECsi has been put in the Examples directory.
-All explanations are writen inside.
+Some explanations are writen inside.
+If you need help, do not hesitate to contact me.